Occupational Therapy Apprenticeship

 The BSc (Hons) Occupational Therapy apprenticeship programme is accredited by the Health and Care Professions Council and the Royal College of Occupational Therapy.

-This programme is made up of twelve modules distributed over Levels 4, 5 and 6.
+This programme is made up of sixteen modules distributed over Levels 4, 5 and 6.
 Modules have an allocation of credit points, which are aggregated at each level.
 On completion of the programme apprentices will have attained:

 • 120 credit points at Level 4